 What are the possible side effects of nivolumab?

-The most common side effects experienced by patients with advanced or metastatic bladder cancer being treated with nivolumab include 1,3:
+The most common side effects experienced by patients treated with nivolumab as a single medication include: 1,3

 More serious side effects